TroyLaPolice/European-Neolithic-Expansion/README.md

 	writeFile(wd + output_ancestry_dist_file_name, output_ancestry_dist_string, append=T);
 }
 ```
 Finally, output 5 runs the actual simulation and prints out standard statistics if the sim is run on a map landscape (map_style != 5).

+***Please see in-line comments for additional information on specific outputs.***

 ```
 1:6000 late()